gcc3/content-hub/public/projects/Simple AI Chat.md

 Use `:speak stop` to stop the speaking.
 To change language use `:lang use [language code]`

-* Command-line run
+Command-line run

 1. Install `node` and `npm`
 2. Install [carbonyl](https://github.com/fathyb/carbonyl)
 `npm install --global carbonyl`
 3. Run `carbonyl https://simple-ai.io`

-Or use docker
+Or, use docker

 1. Install docker
 2. Run `docker run -ti fathyb/carbonyl https://simple-ai.io`

 Have fun!

-* Todos

-Extract keywords to imporve searching.
+Some more challedging tasks

+1. Intergrate LangChain to support document query.
+2. Generate image from the stable-diffusion AI.
-AI links to AI.
+3. AI links to AI.